-Included patients were: $\geq$ 18 years at index date, with a record of $\geq$ 1 medical claim with an asthma diagnosis (International Classification of Diseases-9: 493.xx; -10: J45 or J46, see Appendix S1) after July 1st, 2014, minimum of 12 months' medical data available before (baseline) and after (follow-up) the index date for a total of 24 months.
-Patients with chronic obstructive pulmonary disease (COPD) and smokers were not excluded (see Appendix S1).
+Included patients were: $\geq 18$ years at index date, with a record of $\geq 1$ medical claim with an asthma diagnosis (International Classification of Diseases-9: 493.xx; -10: J45 or J46) after July 1st, 2014, minimum of 12 months' medical data available before (baseline) and after (follow-up) the index date for a total of 24 months.
+Patients with chronic obstructive pulmonary disease (COPD) and smokers were not excluded.

-Patients were further classified as having SEA if they: met the criteria for GINA Step 4 or 5 treatment guidelines in the 3 months prior to index date, had $\geq$ 2 clinically significant exacerbations in the 12 months prior to index date, and had $\geq$ 1 blood eosinophil count (BEC) result of $\geq$ 300 cells/ μL (steady state or exacerbated state) in the 12 months prior to index date, OR $\geq$ 150 cells/μL measured on index date.
-Patients meeting SEA criteria were stratified by the following BEC ranges: < 150, 150-300, > 300-400, and > 400 cells/μL.
-As there is currently no gold standard for defining eosinophilic asthma severity, different cut-offs were explored to define SEA and to determine the corresponding effect on the prevalence.
+Patients were further classified as having SEA if they: met the criteria for GINA Step 4 or 5 treatment guidelines in the 3 months prior to index date, had $\geq$ 2 clinically significant exacerbations in the 12 months prior to index date, and had $\geq$ 1 blood eosinophil count (BEC) result of $\geq$ 300 cells/ $\mu$ L (steady state or exacerbated state) in the 12 months prior to index date, OR $\geq$ 150 cells/ $\mu$ L measured on index date.
+Patients meeting SEA criteria were stratified by the following BEC ranges: < 150, 150-300, > 300-400, and > 400 cells/ $\mu$ L. As there is currently no gold standard for defining eosinophilic asthma severity, different cut-offs were explored to define SEA and to determine the corresponding effect on the prevalence.